open-quantum-safe/liboqs-rust/oqs-sys/README.md

 ## Features

+* `vendored` (default): Compile the included version of liboqs instead of linking to the system version.
 * `openssl` (default): Compile with OpenSSL features (mostly symmetric cryptography)
 * `non_portable`: Don't build a portable library.
 * `kems` (default): Compile with all KEMs enabled